grnet/travel-expenses/docs/backend_model_instructions.md

 **Note 2** : If you want to **override the viewset methods** and provide custom implementations for your model then you can simply add your code to a new module with the snake case name of your model inside `views` package.
 Factory function will include them and will override custom implementation.
 The methods supported are **('create', 'update', 'delete')**

+### Customizing model behavior

-**Note 3** :In case, you only want to change the Python behavior of a model – perhaps to change the default manager, or add a new method, use a **Proxy model** that extends the current model.
+In case, you only want to change the Python behavior of a model – perhaps to change the default manager, or add a new method, use a **Proxy model** that extends the current model.
 You can create, delete and update instances of the proxy model and all the data will be saved as if you were using the original (non-proxied) model.
 The following is a proxy model example.

 ```python
 class MyProxyModel(MyModel):